 Improvement of Merchant Boarding Process

 Initially, the process of merchant onboarding was, to a large extent, manual.
 It required lots of time and effort from actual operators.
 Moreover, prospective merchants submitted applications in paper format, while underwriter’s representatives had to review them, one by one.

-Presently, streamlining of merchant onboarding process is a part of indirect cost reduction strategies of many companies.
+Currently, streamlining of merchant onboarding process is a part of indirect cost reduction strategies of many companies.
 Aggregators implement several merchant onboarding automation techniques in order to simplify the process and make it more efficient.
 The opportunity to submit application data online is the key to substantial improvement of onboarding process.
-Two of the most commonly applied conceptual solutions in this area are API-based or file-based data submission and issuing of pre-allocated MID blocks.
+Two of the most commonly utilized conceptual solutions in this field are API-based or file-based data submission and issuing of pre-allocated MID blocks.

 Merchant onboarding data submission modes

-Some underwriters (acquirers, processors, or PayFacs) and ISO allow merchants to submit application data using special file formats or through specialized APIs.
+Some underwriters (acquirers, processors, or PayFacs) and ISOs allow merchants to submit application data through special file formats or dedicated merchant onboarding APIs.
 On the other end the underwriter can check the application data and issue a merchant ID almost instantly.
 This process allows the applicant to start accepting payments 24 hours after application submission.

 Another group of underwriters issue complete blocks of previously allocated merchant IDs.
 This approach works particularly well for aggregators and PayFacs that redistribute MIDs from these blocks among merchants from similar categories (such as fitness centres, restaurants etc.).
 Merchants with such similar MCC code can be up and running once they submit the applications and get payment facilitator’s approval.
 However, the PayFac has to submit all the background verification data on the new sub-merchant to the acquirer (underlying processor) within 1 or 2 days.